uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 # 1. Sign-in or up to ePortal

-Login or sign up into ePortal via [AGOV](https://www.me.agov.admin.ch/registration?agovAq=100&source=idp) or CH-Login accounts in order to register to the Trust and Base regisrty
+Login or sign up into ePortal via [AGOV](https://www.me.agov.admin.ch/registration?agovAq=100&source=idp) or CH-Login accounts in order to register to the Trust and Base registry

 [All services · ePortal](https://eportal.admin.ch/start)